Last Updated on

 Drip tubing – this is a special tubing specifically designed for drip irrigation systems.
 It is a thin polyethylene tube that is much thinner than a standard hose.
 Drip tubing is meant for above ground use, do not bury the tubing underground, it will ruin it.

 Drip irrigation emitters – these are the dripper devices that are installed along the tubing.
 Some tubes have them pre-installed, otherwise, these can be bought separately and installed onto the tubing.
 For manual install, you will need a hole puncher.

-There are different varieties, the most common are drippers, bubblers, sprinklers, and sprayers.
+There are different varieties of drippers, the most common are standard drippers, bubblers, sprinklers, and sprayers.
 The spacing between the emitters will depend on the plant type you are growing and how your tubing is laid out.
-Anywhere from 6 to 24 inches is common.
+Anywhere from 6 to 24 inches between plants is typical.

 Irrigation backflow preventers – an essential piece to the setup, the backflow preventer keeps dirty garden water from flowing backward in the tubing.
 Backflow can contain contaminants that spread soil born disease.
 Do not skimp on this piece.